Wildlander-mod/wildlander-mod.github.io/12-Cheat-Sheets/Spell-Research---Cheat-Sheet-(Alchemy).md

 Each one can be upgraded or downgraded using an alembic (Mix ingredients menu).
 Upgrading liquids requires 3 of the same kind to produce one stronger liquid, or each one can be reduced to 2 weaker liquids.

-For example a liquid called Relleis sa Goria would be a medium strength water archtype liquid.
+For example a liquid called Relleis sa Goria would be a medium strength water archetype liquid.
 Mixing 3 of these will produce Relleis sa Baume, and so on.

 ## Ingredient